Cubic Polynomial

 Cubic Polynomial Formula

-Cubic Polynomial With Synthetic Division
+Cubic Polynomial and Synthetic Division

 Synthetic division is a method used to perform the division operation on polynomials when the divisor is a linear factor.
 We can represent the division of two polynomials in the form: p(x)/q(x) = Q + R/(q(x))